GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 - Fixed crash caused by missing `streamUiReplyAvatarStyle`

 ### ⬆️ Improved
+- "Copy Message" option is now hidden when the message contains no text to copy.

 ### ✅ Added
 - Now you can configure the style of `AttachmentMediaActivity`.